-- a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records. - b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found. - c) Written records are legible and indelible.
-Records kept in other formats such as computerised records are stored on a validated system. - d) There is a system for back-up / recovery in the event of loss of computerised records. - e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application. - f) There are procedures to ensure that donor documentation, as specified by Directions 001/2021, is collected and maintained. - g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021. - h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells. - i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells. - j) Records are kept of products and material coming into contact with the tissues and / or cells. - k) There are documented agreements with end users to ensure they record and store the data required by Directions 001/2021.
+a) There are procedures for the creation, identification, maintenance, access, amendment, retention and destruction of records.

+b) There is a system for the regular audit of records and their content to check for completeness, legibility and accuracy and to resolve any discrepancies found.

+c) Written records are legible and indelible.
+Records kept in other formats such as computerised records are stored on a validated system.

+d) There is a system for back-up / recovery in the event of loss of computerised records.

+e) The establishment keeps a register of the types and quantities of tissues and / or cells that are procured, tested, preserved, processed, stored and distributed or otherwise disposed of, and on the origin and destination of tissues and cells intended for human application.

+f) There are procedures to ensure that donor documentation, as specified by Directions 001/2021, is collected and maintained.

+g) There is a system to ensure records are secure and that donor confidentiality is maintained in accordance with Directions 001/2021.

+h) Raw data which are critical to the safety and quality of tissues and cells are kept for 10 years after the use, expiry date or disposal of tissues and / or cells.

+i) The minimum data to ensure traceability from donor to recipient as required by Directions 001/2021 are kept for 30 years after the use, expiry or disposal of tissues and / or cells.

-- I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred. - m) In the event of termination of activities of the establishment a contingency plan to ensure records of traceability are maintained for 10 or 30 years as required.
+I) The establishment records the acceptance or rejection of tissue and / or cells that it receives and in the case of rejection why this rejection occurred.

+m) In the event of termination of activities of the establishment a contingency plan is in place to ensure raw data and records of traceability are maintained for 10 or 30 years respectively, as required.